Axios vs ky in 2026: HTTP Clients for Modern JavaScript

 }

-// ky — Fetch-based, similar API
+// ky — Fetch-based, chainable .json() for parsing

 import ky from 'ky';

-// GET with JSON parsing
+// GET with typed JSON response

-const user = await ky.get('/api/user/123').json<User>();
+const user = await ky.get('/api/users/123').json<User>();

 // POST with JSON body